bottomupgames/GameDevHub/README.md

 1. Download Obsidian at https://obsidian.md/download and instal it
 2. Download and extract this repository as a ZIP.
-3. In Obsidian, "Open Vault" → select `GameDevHubVault`.
+3. In Obsidian, "Open Vault" → select `GameDevHub`.
 4. (Optional) Enable community plugins for full functionality.
 List below

 #### Community Plugins